lhervier/KSP-SteamInputPlugin/README.md

 ## Overview

-This plugin enhances the native Steam Input support (through the support af the Steam Controller) in Kerbal Space Program by providing additional action sets and fixing the Maneuver Mode detection issue introduced in KSP 1.6.
+This plugin enhances the native Steam Input support (through the support of the Steam Controller) in Kerbal Space Program by providing additional action sets and fixing the Maneuver Mode detection issue introduced in KSP 1.6.
 For more details about the original bug, see [KSP Issue #22165](https://bugs.kerbalspaceprogram.com/issues/22165).

 ## Features